felicitafe/CustomImageGenerator/README.md

 </p>

 This script generates an image of 'random' circles based on your birth date, favorite color, and the city live in?
 And yes, circles are in a square frame.
+I am interested in pixel art, so this might be the initial channeling.